tschoof/notatort/_posts/2017-04-04-in-the-loop.md

 This political comedy from the UK satirizes the most recent invasion of Iraq, and is a spin-off from a BBC show.
 War-mongering heads of states are a thing of the past, I know, but maybe there's still a lesson to be had.

 I stumbled upon it after *The Sopranos*' James Gandolfini's death, but haven't watched it.
-This changes Sunday.
+This changes Sunday

 <a href="http://en.wikipedia.org/wiki/BYOB_(beverage)">BYOB</a>